 When purchasing courses or learning plans in your platform, flag the Zuora option during the transaction process to pay with Zuora.
 Refer to this article to learn more about purchasing courses in your platform.

 Checking Payments in Zuora

-When using this integration, every payment transaction completed by a user in the LMS will be a new subscription within Zuora.
+When using this integration, every payment transaction completed by a user in the platform will be a new subscription within Zuora.
 Note that payments are handled directly in Zuora.
 Reach the Subscriptions tab from the left panel.
 Each subscription on this page will include the payment details of the user.
 Additional payment details can be found in the Payment section of your admin account.
-Note that each record in Zuora displays one item purchased in the LMS.
+Note that each record in Zuora displays one item purchased in the platform.